Butterbean's Café

 Involving "creative cooking, a farm-to-table philosophy and a social-emotional curriculum that focuses on leadership skills", a total of 40 episodes were ordered for its inaugural season.
-On June 4, 2019, the series was renewed for a second season and moved to the Nick Jr. channel the same year on August 25.
+On June 4, 2019, the series was renewed for a second season and moved to the Nick Jr. Channel the same year on August 25.

 Premise

-The series is set in the magical land of Puddlebrook and follows its titular character, Butterbean, a 10-year-old fairy who opens up and works in her own café, with the help of sister Cricket and friends Poppy, Dazzle, and Jasper.
+The series is set in the magical land of Puddlebrook and follows its titular character, Butterbean, a fairy who opens up and works in her own café, with the help of sister Cricket and friends Poppy, Dazzle, and Jasper.
 The patrons of the café consists of anthropomorphic chipmunks and rabbits.

 Next to the café is grumpy Ms. Marmalady, who plots to put Butterbean out of business, only to fail every time.
 There is a running gag where a character (which the episode varies and mostly centers around on) breaks the fourth wall by talking to the viewer in a documentary-style confession where they explain the various situations happening at the moment.

 Working together, the fairies whip up amazing treats in most of the episode.
 If the treat is successfully saved, Butterbean plants a colorful surprise bean producing special effects based on it, depending on the episode, to which she calls "The Fairy Finish".